lordpansar/lordpansar.github.io/_posts/2018-08-17-wrong-sqlite.markdown

 I had installed "SQLite.Net-PCL" nuget when I should have installed the lowercase "sqlite-net-pcl".
 To further add to the confusion from the two nugets having the same name, they also have the same author (Frank Krueger).

+(Clarification: in the screenshot above I have installed the correct nuget)

 After installing the lowercase "sqlite-net-pcl" nuget it worked like a charm.

 Conclusion: if you're experiencing the same conundrum while setting up a SQLite DB in Xamarin.Forms, double check that you're not a fool for the old SQLite nuget shuffle!